mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 * It starts with the trailing dimensions, and works its way forward.
 * Two dimensions are compatible when
     - They are equal
-    - one of them is 1
+    - One of them is 1

 ```python